AriaFallah/WebpackTutorial/part1/README.md

 [Example 4](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/example4)

 Earlier in the tutorial I mentioned [loaders](#loaders).
 These will help us require non-js files in our code.
-In this case, the only loader we will need is the css loader.
-First we need to install the loader:
+In this case, we will need the style loader and the css loader.
+First we need to install the loaders:

-    npm install --save-dev css-loader
+    npm install --save-dev style-loader css-loader

 Now that it's installed we can tweak our config to include the css loader: